 This investment focus on late-stage growth companies is an important feature of our proposition.
-It provides a level of comfort that the business models and strategies employed by the investee companies are sound; it provides assurance that the management teams are proven; and it gives confidence that the businesses are financially robust.
-Currently, approximately 47% of the investee companies are operating profitability.
-This is marginally down on the figure as of September 2020, broadly reflecting two counteracting elements.
-The first is the significant valuation uplift of Klarna, which is currently loss-making as it scales new markets, which reduced the ratio; the second is the shift into profitability by Starling Bank, which had a positive impact on the ratio.
+It provides a sectors, albeit while retaining the focus on tech-enabled level of comfort that the business models and strategies companies. employed by the investee companies are sound; it provides The portfolio is also becoming more international, as assurance that the management teams are proven; and it we begin to take advantage of our origination network's gives confidence that the businesses are financially robust. ability to source strong deal flow from other markets.
+Currently, approximately 47% of the investee companies are Our expansion internationally is likely to continue, but at operating profitability.
+This is marginally down on the figure as of September 2020, broadly reflecting two counteracting a measured pace, recognising that the UK still offers many elements.
+The first is the significant valuation uplift of attractive companies.
+While the domicile of our investee Klarna, which is currently loss-making as it scales new companies' headquarters points to a majority of the portfolio being UK based, on a revenue basis, the portfolio markets, which reduced the ratio; the second is the shift into profitability by Starling Bank, which had a positive impact is much more international in nature. on the ratio.